-Towards Sustainable Development Goals: the Nexus of Water, Food and Energy
+Towards Sustainable Development Goals: Nexus 2.0 of Water, Food and Energy

 The course gives an overview of the field of environmental studies; particularly how to reach sustainable development goals and global challenges, covering the central themes of Water and Sanitation (SDG 6), Food (SDG 2) and Energy (SDG7).
 These areas (SDG goals) are highly intertwined with each other or with the other 14 SDGs, both North but particularly in the South.
 During the course, the alternative pathways and the challenges are going to be introduced by giving an opportunity to familiarize the student with practical examples and innovative solutions of the circular economy.
 Accordingly, a knowledge of outrage factors affects the success of sustainability strategies, especially among an uninformed public.

-5 ECTS Credits — Studies start 26 October 2020 — University of JyväskyläRegister
+5 ECTS Credits — Studies start 1 October 2023 — University of Jyväskylä

 University of Jyväskylä

 Registration dates: 09.08. - 14.09.2023

 Coordinating university: University of Jyväskylä